 “Most of us live in racial segregation,” DiAngelo told me.
 “Our teachers are white.
 Our role models are white.
 Our heroes and heroines are white.
 That insulation is very rarely challenged.”
 She added, “So when that reality is questioned, we don’t tend to handle it very well.”

 The world we thought we had was never there.
-I believe this to be true.
+I believe this to be 1.
 I was absolutely suprised at the bigotry of Somervell County Judge Danny Chambers regarding prayer at commissioners court.
 I also have heard racist sentiments about President Obama, hispanics living in Glen Rose, and even against blacks driving through Glen Rose.
 I've ignored those comments because I figured it was a misguided few saying them, but I"m not so sure now.
 The issue is, as the writer says below, whether these ideas, whispered or kept to a gossippy minimum, are mainstreamed as a result of Trump's winning.

 When I was a music minister, I hated the Sundays that fell around Veterans Day, Memorial Day, and the Fourth of July because I knew that I would be required to include patriotic hymns.
 That always felt perverse to me, and I was always uncomfortable being forced to make these inclusions despite my own reservations.